The visiting supporters will predominantly sit in the south stand. All visiting supporters will appreciate the outstanding facilities at the ground.

 This rivalry is now known as the Derby de Lisboa, with the first match resulting in a 2-1 victory for Sporting.
 Often referred to as the Eternal Derby, the clashes between Sporting and Benfica are highly competitive, with either team having a chance to win.

-The animosity between fans of these teams is always evident whenever the Derby de Lisboa takes place, and it is no doubt that both teams have some of the most popular football ultras in Europe.
+The animosity between fans of these teams is always evident whenever the Derby de Lisboa takes place, and there is no doubt that both teams have some of the most popular football ultras in Europe.

 The essence of the Lisbon Derby lies in the social and cultural divides that shape the fan bases of the competing teams.
 Benfica draws a significant portion of its support from the working class, while Sporting CP is often associated with the aristocracy.
 This rivalry is intensified by the fact that the two teams are located only three kilometres apart.